Scarlet-Eye/Error-Diagnostics-source/README.md

 **Your Error Diagnostics ~~or the lord of your .bat~~, that monitors for in "FNF': Psych Engine" errors**

 # Description
-**Here there is located source of the code, written in haxe "Error Diagnostics"**
+**Here there is located source of the code "Error Diagnostics", written in haxe for "Tails.Exe Redux"**

 ***Attention!***